pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-high-low-avg.md

 ## Sample Data Population

-Drop any old version of the database (if it exists) and then populate new _currency-pair daily_ records:
+Drop any old version of the database (if it exists) and then populate new _currency-pair daily_ collection:

 ```javascript
 use book-array-high-low-avg;